-After initial recognition, financial liabilities that are not carried at FVPL are subsequently measured at amortised cost using the effective interest method.
+After initial recognition, financial liabilities are subsequently measured at amortised cost using the effective interest method.
 Gains and losses are recognised in profit or loss when the liabilities are derecognised, and through the amortisation process.

 Derecognition

 A financial liability is derecognised when the obligation under the liability is discharged or cancelled or expires.
 On derecognition, the difference between the carrying amounts and the consideration paid is recognised in profit or loss.